GitLiveApp/integrify/README.md

 | 623             | 764          | 1213            | First name | true      |
 ```

 A `JOIN` query can be used to get the data between the two tables or a `DELETE CASCADE` can be used to delete the rows in another table.
-This is not possible in Firestore, the concept of primary and foreign keys don't exist as it is a collection of documents.
+This is not possible in Firestore, the concept of primary and foreign keys doesn't exist as it is a collection of documents.

 To achieve the same results with Firestore, you would need to keep fields in the document you will query and use [triggers](https://firebase.google.com/docs/functions/firestore-events) to keep the data integrity and ensure that the references are never stale.